 Location: 42 kilometers southeast of Be'er Sheva

-8 Sde Boker
+8. Sde Boker

 Ben-Gurion's House, with its interior largely unchanged since he died, is the main attraction here and holds a small but interesting collection of old black-and-white photographs and original letters and documents written by Ben-Gurion.

 Location: 50 kilometers south of Be'er Sheva

-9 Makhtesh Ramon
+9. Makhtesh Ramon